AngelVzla99/QAProblem/README.md

 # QAProblem
-This repository will have different solvers for the QAP problem.
+This repository will have different solvers for the Quadratic assignment problem.